Grany History, Family Crest & Coats of Arms

 Grany is a name that dates back to the kingdom of Dalriada in ancient Scotland.
 It was given to someone who lived on the island of Jura in the Inner Hebrides.
 The name is derived from Gaelic Mac Crain.

 The surname Grany was first found in the islands of Jura and Islay, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Grany family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early Grany History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grany research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early Grany History in all our PDF Extended History products and printed products wherever possible.

 Grany Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Grany has been spelled MacCraney, Craney, Crainey, MacCrain, McCranie, MacCranny, MacCranne, MacCranney, MacCrayne and many more.